QunaSys/QPARC-Challenge-2022/.github/ISSUE_TEMPLATE/QPARK-Challenge-2022.md

 ---
-name: Custom issue template
+name: Open Hackathon Submission
-about: Describe this issue template's purpose here.
+about: A template to be used for submitting your final QPARK-Challenge-2022 project
-title: ''
+title: [ENTRY] Your Project Title
-labels: ''
+labels:
-assignees: ''
+assignees:

 ---